How to Become a Hemodialysis Technician in 2026

 • Respond quickly to medical complications during dialysis

-Every day, they help patients manage chronic kidney disease with precision and compassion.
+Every day, these technicians help patients manage chronic kidney disease with precision and compassion.

 Skills and Traits for Success